-In the bedroom, you’ll enjoy a king bed, a spacious bathroom with a dual-head shower, and dual-sink marble vanity.
+You’ll enjoy a king bed, a spacious bathroom with a dual-head shower, and a dual-sink marble vanity in the bedroom.
 The living space features a small wet bar, couch, sofa bed, and a gorgeous shelving unit with a large flat-screen TV taking center stage.
 The suite also features unparalleled views of the San Diego skyline.

 Pool Suite (For the Ultimate Pool Party)

-If you’re planning to spend lots of time at the pool, the Cabana Pool suite is an ideal choice.
+If you plan to spend lots of time at the pool, the Cabana Pool suite is an ideal choice.

 From this 1,082-square-foot accommodation, you’ll get direct access to the stunning pool, including the use of a 220-square-foot private cabana.
-Inside, the suite features a separate bedroom, a six-seat dining room great for family meals, and a wet bar.
+The suite features a separate bedroom, a six-seat dining room great for family meals, and a wet bar.

 An oversized bathroom has a dual-head shower, soaking tub, and marble dual sink vanity.
 You’ll enjoy incredible 180-degree views of the Gaslamp Quarter from your bedroom, too.